 Vignette Part-Time describes the set-up in which the partners are ex-ante unequal: the male partner works and earns about twice as much as the female partner depicting the traditional "male as the breadwinner model".
-Table 6 presents the distribution of answers to Vignette Part-Time at the aggregate level as well as the mean rating for each scenario.
+Table 5 presents the distribution of answers to Vignette Part-Time at the aggregate level as well as the mean rating for each scenario.
 When the woman contributes less, most respondents expect other group members to judge this scenario as Very Inappropriate.
 Interestingly, both the scenario where partners contribute equally and the scenario where the man contributes less than the woman are judged as Somewhat Appropriate by the majority of respondents.
-However, there is a slight difference in the percentages: 34.49% of respondents rates that equal contribution as Somewhat Appropriate, while a higher 40.98% rates it in the same way when the man contributes less.
-Moreover, when comparing the mean ratings between these two scenarios, the difference is statistically significant (mean difference: -.1921; ttest for the equality of means p-value = .0000).
-Note that these answers suggest that more effort exerted in household chores by the woman could, in principle, compensate for the larger effort exerted in the labor market by the man.
+However, there is a slight difference in the percentages: 34.49% of respondents feel that equal contribution is Somewhat Appropriate, while a higher 40.98% believe the same when the man contributes less.
+Moreover, when comparing the mean ratings between these two scenarios, the difference is statistically significant (mean difference: -.1921; t-test for the equality of means p-value = .0000).
+Note that these answers suggest that more effort exerted in household work by the woman could, in principle, compensate for the larger effort exerted in the labor market by the man.

-To test our third hypothesis predicting a decline of the "male as the breadwinner" model among young adults, we disaggregate answers by age groups.
+To test our third hypothesis predicting a decline of the "male as the breadwinner" model among young adults, we disaggregate answers by age group.